-If you are looking to buy a first guitar for yourself, or as a present for someone else then the sheer range of different types and styles of guitars may seem overwhelming, not to mention the barrage of jargon and technical know-how that comes with it!
-The following guide has been written with the first time buyer in mind to guide you through this musical jungle and help you choose the instrument that suits you best.
+If you are looking to buy your first guitar, or as a present for someone else then the sheer range of different types and styles may seem overwhelming, not to mention the barrage of jargon and technical know-how that comes with it!
+The following guide has been written with the first time buyer in mind to guide you through this musical jungle and help you choose the best instrument for you.

 There are three main types of guitar and this is where you need to make your first main decision.
 Do you want to play an acoustic, electric or bass guitar?
 They all sound different and are slightly different to play – have a watch of each example video below and see which sound you like best.
 Which style can you see yourself learning?

 The acoustic guitar is a very popular choice at the moment with lots of big chart artists all using this type, it’s very much ‘in fashion’.
 Think Ed Sheeran, George Ezra or early Mumford & Sons, they have very much the ‘acoustic sound’ so if you love music in this style then this is a great choice of instrument.

 Some other artists such as, Bob Dylan, Newton Faulkner or Jack Johnson all take on the acoustic sound and that’s what you can do with an instrument like this.
 Smooth and mellow!
 Think of it as the Singer Songwriter’s instrument of choice.
 Just you and an acoustic guitar can make a big sound.

 This type of guitar is hollow and the strings vibrate the air inside the guitar to create its cheery, bright and natural tone.
 The sound vibrates out of the hole in the middle; this is called the ‘sound hole’.
 What’s great about this type of guitar is that it can be used on it’s own with no additional equipment.
 Great for writing songs, recording a demo track, for busking, learning and even taking on your travels.